vircadia/vircadia-docs-sphinx/docs/source/explore/get-started/install.rst

 If you're facing problems when you load Interface or the local Server, then you can try performing a clean install.
 A clean install removes multiple files and settings that you may need once you install Vircadia again.

-.. note:: Ensure that you back up the following files before a clean install: Favorites, Wearables, Sandbox, and Entities.
+.. note:: Ensure that you back up the following files before a clean install: Favorites, Wearables, Server content, and Entities.
 These settings will be deleted during the clean install.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Windows Clean Install